missionpinball/mpf-docs/hardware/pkone/drivers.rst

 .. include:: /hardware/voltages_and_power/common_ground_warning.rst

-However there are a few things to know and some additional options you get with PKONE hardware that are discussed here.
+There are a few things to know about controlling drivers and coils with PKONE hardware that are discussed here.

 number:
 -------

 When you're using PKONE Extension boards, drivers plug into individual Extension boards.
-Then the Extension boards are connected together in a chain.
+Then the Extension boards are connected together in a chain to the controller.

 .. image:: /hardware/images/pkone-extension.png